Kids Afraid of Fireworks? Try This to Reduce Fear of Fireworks!

 We practiced inside the house for a while any time we heard a firecracker.
 Then we went to the door with an open window and practiced there.
 Then we went outside and she kept on roaring!

 Then it was dinner time.
-(Yep, those teenagers sure like their daytime fireworks!)
+(Yep, those teenagers sure liked their daytime fireworks!)

 If your child jumps, like anyone would, when they hear a loud firecracker go off…turn it into a game!

-There is a Yo Gabba Gabba song called, “Jumpy Jump Jump Jump Jump” and the episode with this song is the only episode we've ever seen of this show.
+There is a Yo Gabba Gabba song called, “Jumpy Jump Jump Jump Jump” and somehow it is the only episode we've ever seen of this show.